You can make amazake in your rice cooker! All you need is rice koji, rice, and water to enjoy this delicious sweet drink.

 Add the rice koji to the gruel and mix with a wooden spatula until the temperature is about 50 degrees Celsius.

 Place a cheesecloth over the pot and put the lid on slightly askew.
-Place in an insulation cover for pots or wrap in a blanket and set aside for about a day.
+Place in a pot cozy or wrap in a blanket and set aside for about a day.

 The lid needs to be slightly askew to allow fermentation to occur.